cyberphor/knowledge-base/theory/cloud/monitoring/README.md

 Continous improvement is represented by the principles listed below.
 * Be the best, not better
 * Avoid upheaval using small and frequent changes
-* Understand the system before hunting for the root cause of a failure
+* Everyone responsible for a component within the system must understand the system as a whole
-* Treat performance issues as security issues
+* Ops and Security must work together to prevent performance issues from being exploited

 **Use Scaling**
 Scaling is the process of adjusting infrastructure to meet changes in demand.
 Workloads in production are too unpredictable for manual scaling.
 The Azure Monitor service provides auto-scaling.